jianc99/JetEngine/README.md

 # JetEngine
+## ⚠️ Development Notice

+This project is under **active development (Accelerate branch)**.
+If you encounter any issues on the `main` branch, please [open an issue](../../issues) to remind me to fix them.
+Your feedback is greatly appreciated!

 JetEngine, a lightweight inference engine for the [SDAR](https://jetastra.github.io/SDAR/) series (and other diffusion block decoding models) built on [nano-vllm](https://github.com/GeeeekExplorer/nano-vllm) support both dense and MoE models and Tensor Parallel distributed inference, delivers tons of acceleration compared to the naive implementation.